gergoabraham/DailyCodingProblems/README.md

 # Daily Coding Problems

-Here are my solutions for the Daily Coding Problems.
+Here are my solutions for the [Daily Coding Problems](https://www.dailycodingproblem.com/).

+You can find the algorithms together with tests in the [problems](problems) folder.

 ## #1 [Easy]